GLP-1 GI Information

 The Ozempic label does not say that every stomach complaint equals gastroparesis.
 What it does say is that semaglutide can cause gastrointestinal adverse reactions, sometimes severe, and that the drug is not recommended in patients with severe gastroparesis.

 NIDDK describes gastroparesis as delayed stomach emptying.
 Common symptoms include nausea, vomiting, feeling full soon after starting a meal, feeling full long after eating, bloating, and upper abdominal pain.
-Those are the same symptom clusters that often drive searches for 'stomach paralysis' or 'food sitting in the stomach too long.'

 How clinicians usually evaluate it